shdown/luastatus/plugins/mpd/README.md

 ===
 * `hostname`: string

   Hostname to connect to.
 Default is to connect to the local host.
+An absolute path to a UNIX domain socket can also be specified.

 * `port`: number